Lynilia/authelia/docs/content/configuration/prologue/security-sensitive-values.md

 ### Multi-Line Value

 This example shows how to do a multi-line value.
-QuotiThng is not possible in this scenario as such it's excluded.
+Quoting is not possible in this scenario as such it's excluded.

 It's important to note the use of [mindent]: